 How often do you celebrate your inner beauty, instead of focusing on your appearance?
 Is it time for a detox?

 Your eczema is a message that change is sorely needed.
-When you accept that your body is your friend, not an enemy, ultimate healing becomes possible.
+When you accept that your body is your Soulmate, ultimate healing becomes possible.